QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	18     4.04145    19.00000   -17.00000    1.00    0.00    0.00    0.00    1.00    0.00
 	19   -18.47520     6.00000   -17.00000    1.00    0.00    0.00    0.00    1.00    0.00
 	20   -18.47520    -6.00000   -17.00000    1.00    0.00    0.00    0.00    1.00    0.00

+ By default, the ``SUBJOINTS`` are translated and rotated alongside the floater when subjected to initial heave, surge, sway, yaw, pitch, or roll displacements.
+However, this behavior may be undesirable in certain cases, such as when the ``SUBJOINTS`` serve as endpoints for linear springs designed to stabilize the floater (e.g., during a tank test campaign).
+To address this, you can assign a **JntID** a negative value.
+For instance, setting **JntID** to ``-1`` will globally fix that joint, preventing it from translating or rotating with the initial floater displacements.
+Despite the negative assignment, the **JntID** is always treated as a positive value for identification purposes (e.g., in the ``MOORMEMBERS`` table).
+It is important to note that you cannot assign ``JntID`` values of ``-1`` and ``1`` to separate joints simultaneously, as the system treats both as equivalent.

 :code:`SUBJOINTS` (orientation defined by y- and y-axes) Defines a table that is used to place spatial joints that help define the members of the substructure.
 Each row of the table defines one joint and has four entries: the first gives the id number of the joint and the other three the Cartesian coordinates of the joint (in m).
 The origin is the seabed if :code:`ISFLOATING` is false and the MSL if :code:`ISFLOATING` is true.